aws/aws-advanced-python-wrapper/docs/GettingStarted.md

         with awsconn.cursor() as cursor:
             cursor.execute(sql)
 ```
-A full PostgreSQL example is available at [PGFailover.py](./examples/PGFailover.py) and [MySQLFailover.py](./examples/MySQLFailover.py)
+A full PostgreSQL example is available at [PGFailover.py](./examples/PGFailover.py).
+A full MySQL example, [MySQLFailover.py](./examples/MySQLFailover.py), is available as well.

-You can learn more about the AWS Advanced Python Driver specific errors in the [Using the Failover Plugin](./using-the-python-driver/using-plugins/UsingTheFailoverPlugin.md#Failover-Errors) page.
+You can learn more about the AWS Advanced Python Wrapper specific errors in the [Using the Failover Plugin](using-the-python-wrapper/using-plugins/UsingTheFailoverPlugin.md#Failover-Errors) page.

-For more detailed information about how to use and configure the AWS Advanced Python Driver, please visit [this page](./using-the-python-driver/UsingThePythonDriver.md).
+For more detailed information about how to use and configure the AWS Advanced Python Wrapper, please visit [this page](using-the-python-wrapper/UsingThePythonWrapper.md).